mdeguzis/documents/reprepro/reprepro-tips.md

 ```

 # remove all packages from the testing pool
-Ths is very destructive, and hsould only used if necessary!
+This is very destructive, and should only used if necessary!
 ```
 reprepro removefilter release_testing 'Section'
 ```